Jeff Morrow: Acting career

 In 1960, he was cast as a geologist (astronaut) in The Twilight Zone episode "Elegy".

-During the '60s and onwards, Morrow appeared in such films as Harbor Lights (1963), the Italian comedy Il giovane normale (1969), Blood Legacy (1971), and in a bow to his earlier career, a cameo in the 1971 monster film Octaman for veteran 1950's monster movie writer/director Harry Essex.
+During the '60s and onwards, Morrow appeared in such films as Harbor Lights (1963), the Italian comedy Il giovane normale (1969), Blood Legacy (1971), and in a bow to his earlier career, a cameo in the 1971 monster film Octaman for veteran 1950s monster movie writer/director Harry Essex.

 After the 1974 cancellation of the sitcom The New Temperatures Rising, and completion of filming the low-budget film Fugitive Lovers, Morrow largely retired from acting, though he returned for a 1975 appearance in the series Police Story.
 His last television role was in 1986, with a guest appearance in The Twilight Zone episode "A Day in Beaumont".

 Personal life and death

 At the time of his death, Morrow was married to Anna Karen Morrow.
 He had a daughter.
 He died on December 26, 1993, in Canoga Park, Los Angeles County, California.